ToddGBenson/configFiles/README.md

 It also:
 * Starts and initialize the Metasploit database
-* apt-get update
+* Runs apt-get update
-* apt-get upgrade
+* Runs apt-get upgrade
-* installs Gauntlt dependencies
+* Installs Gauntlt dependencies
 * Runs update for discover

 Also included is setupKali.txt with some post install steps